Types of Federal Financial Aid

 Student Loan Programs

 Federal Direct Loan Program is a program that provides low-interest loans for students and parents.
+Students must be enrolled at least half-time to receive a loan.
 An origination/guarantee fee of 1-4% may be assessed prior to each disbursement.
+The interest rates are determined annually in June.
 If the student is financially eligible for the loan, the Federal government will pay the interest while the student is in school.
 If they are not financially eligible, the student is responsible for the interest and may pay it while attending school or have it added to the principal for later repayment.
 Repayment of principal and interest begins six months after the student ceases to be enrolled at least half-time.

 Federal Direct Subsidized Stafford Loan